-As required by commonwealth law, students living in a university-owned or -operated residence hall or apartment will need to have the vaccination for meningococcal meningitis before arriving on campus, or they will need to sign a waiver stating that they do not wish to have the vaccination.
-The waiver form is provided on line by the
+As required by commonwealth law, students living in a university-owned or operated residence halls or apartments will need to have the vaccination for meningococcal meningitis before arriving on campus, or they will need to sign a waiver stating that they do not wish to have the vaccination.
+The waiver form is provided online by the

 Office of Housing and Residence Life for students at the time they complete a contract for a campus residence hall/apartment.